 Not only will bringing in the professionals take these responsibilities off your plate.
 It also helps to reduce the learning curve so that you see real results quickly for your hospital.

-Allowing a qualified hospital reputation management company to take over the responsibilities of managing your reputation does one important thing.
-It frees up your time and attention to attend to the most important detail of positive reputation management – improving patient experiences.
+Allowing a qualified hospital reputation management company to manage your reputation does one important thing.
+It frees up time and allows you to deal with what’s most important: improving patient experiences.

 That is what you do best.
-When you’re not worried about the ins and outs of managing your reputation, though, you can invest your time and energy into more proactive pursuits, including:
+And without the worry of managing your reputation, you can put your resources into more proactive pursuits, including:

 - Improving staff training.